How To Grow A Great Beard: The Basics of Beard Growing

 For example: if you have a narrow facial structure, then you would want a bushier style beard.
 Likewise, if your face is more square, then growing your beard longer will help create that oval.
 For an extensive look on which beards compliment different facial shapes click here

 Tip: Consider talking with your barber!
 They can advise you on what the best beard shape would look on you.

 Tip Five: Trimming

 When trimming your beard, it is important to avoid neckbeards and to keep a well-defined neckline.
 This is where a lot of guys mess up; A beard should all the way around your jaw and under your chin.
 If you take two fingers and place them under your Adam’s apple, this will be your neckline - Now just imagine a “U” and shave from ear to ear.

 After your beard has become full in the cheeks and around the chin - Take a comb directly against the grain, which exposes the longest hairs, so you can easily trim them.
 Just remember to keep the shape you want when trimming.
 Continue to trim like this throughout the growing process to keep clean and afford to avoid the “homeless” look.

-Consider spending some money on a nice trimmer (a good trimmer will last years for you)
+Consider spending some money on a nice trimmer because a good trimmer will work for years!

 A study conducted at the University of Southern Queensland examined how effective facial hair was in protecting against UV rays; the result shows that it can prevent skin cancer estimated up to 50 to 95 percent.